GigaHierz/carbon-retirement-on-celo/README.md

 ## 2. Retire Carbon Credits

-Next you are going to retire carbon credits on Celo using the Toucan SDK.
+Next we are going to retire carbon credits on Celo using the [Toucan SDK](https://github.com/ToucanProtocol/toucan-sdk).
+The Toucan SDK provides you with tools to simply implement carbon retirements into your app with just a few lines of code.
+If also provides some pre-defined subgraph queries but offers you the freedom to create any query your heart desires to get all the info about all retirements and tokens.

 ## 2.1.
 Install the SDK